cxlio/open/README.md

 # Open Source Libraries and Tools

-This repository contains a collection of modular lightweight libraries designed for efficient and maintainable code.
+This repository contains a collection of modular lightweight libraries and tools.